-Our countertops can endure quite a bashing and bear quite a lot of stains when we make dinner, especially when batch cooking.
-So It is sensible to know how to deal with these spillages without making the stain worse or permanent.
+Our countertops can endure quite a bashing and bear many stains when we make dinner, especially when batch cooking.
+So, It is sensible to know how to deal with these spillages without making the stain worse or permanent.

 There are some simple rules to follow, and you shouldn’t ignore them, or you could ruin your countertops by stripping the surface seal, dulling the shine.